Anti-money laundering compliance for law firms

 If, after working through these steps, you remain uncertain whether privilege applies, the SRA and the Law Society both advise that you should:

 Do not allow uncertainty to become a reason for inaction.
-The criminal offence under section 330 applies where you have reasonable grounds for suspicion, regardless of whether you actually reported.
+Liability under section 330 arises on an objective test: you commit the offence by failing to report when you knew, suspected, or had reasonable grounds to know or suspect that another person was engaged in money laundering.
 If in doubt, err on the side of reporting the non-privileged elements.

 A client tells you during a meeting that the purchase funds come from a cash-intensive business.
 This verbal explanation, given in the context of seeking legal advice on the conveyancing transaction, is likely privileged.
 However, when you subsequently check bank statements and see patterns inconsistent with the explanation, your suspicion arises from the CDD evidence, not the privileged communication.
 You should report based on the CDD findings.